 On your phone:

 Open your Android device and go to http://chls.pro/ssl.
 Download and install the root certificate on the phone.
+If you are using a Genymotion emulator, it may be easier to install Chrome first to download this cert, which requires setting up Google Play Services first.

 Go to your WiFi settings and modify the existing network: